bigskysoftware/htmx/www/content/essays/codin-dirty.md

 ### Important Things Should Be Big

-A major reason I like big functions is that I think that in software, all other things being equal, important things should be big, whereas unimportant things should be little.
+A, er, big reason I like big functions is that I think that in software, all other things being equal, important things should be big, whereas unimportant things should be little.

 Consider a visual representation of "Clean" code versus "Dirty" code: